Review the Fiscal Year Adopted 2022 Budget

 Review the most recent Audited Financial Statements

 - CAP water purchases per the District’s CAP allocation / AVRP O&M, and regulatory fees accounting for another large portion of the budget and has decreased 19.75% at $2,772,89.

-Revenue – Metered Water Sales (Water Availability Rate and Water Consumption Charges) make up 78.9% of the District’s revenue.
-The other revenue sources account for 19.1% of the revenue from operations and consist of various fees, interest earnings, water storage, compensated conservation, and penalties/service charges.
-The Regional Transportation Authority (RTA) Waterline Relocation Fee will conclude with the associated defeased debt satisfied on January 1, 2021.
-The implementation of the Infrastructure Rehabilitation fee begins on January 1, 2021.
+Revenue – Metered Water Sales (Water Availability Rate and Water Consumption Charges) make up 80.9% of the District’s revenue.
+The other revenue sources account for 19.1% of the revenue from operations and consist of various fees, interest earnings, water storage, compensated conservation, penalties/service charges, and the infrastructure rehabilitation fee.